 NOTE: The local geology is comprised predominantly of sandstones with minor shale interbeds in some areas.
-Sandstone floaters or large detached joint blocks are often present in the soil profile.
 The Hawkesbury bedrock is often found in benched terraces, subsequently ground conditions on site may alter significantly across short distances.
 This variability should be anticipated and accounted for in the design and construction of any new foundations.